Raloxifene Hydrochloride (Evista®)

 About This Drug

-Raloxifene is used to treat osteoporosis and to prevent breast cancer.
-It is given by mouth.
+Raloxifene is used to treat and prevent osteoporosis and to decrease the risk of invasive breast cancer in women at high risk.
+It is given orally (by mouth).

 - Flu-like symptoms: fever, headache, muscle and joint aches, and fatigue (low energy, feeling weak)

 - Swelling in your legs, ankles, and/or feet